f-bog/pixelize-website/src/posts/the-psychology-theory-behind-logo-design.md

 ## The conclusion

-Your logo is face/identity of your business and brand, so when it comes to deciding on which shape or colour to choose, be thoughtful, and actually ask yourself the question "how do I want to be perceived?".
+Your logo is the face and identity of your business and brand, so when it comes to deciding on which shape or colour to choose, be thoughtful, and actually ask yourself the question "how do I want to be perceived?".

 Lastly and most importantly, enjoy the design process, choosing colours and shapes sparks joy and creativity in all of us, so it is best to follow your gut and stay true to who you are!